-For several years, the top five factors for substantiations of child abuse and neglect were (1) inadequate supervision, (2) physical abuse, (3) educational neglect, (4) domestic violence, and (5) parental inability to provide care due to hospitalization, incarceration, or another issue.
-However, since FY 2018, the number of substantiated referrals for substance use by a parent, caregiver or guardian continues to exceed the number of referrals substantiated for parental inability to provide care.
-CFSA continues to observe that most local instances of child abuse and neglect are rooted in untreated mental health issues paired with parental substance abuse, usually phencyclidine (PCP), heroin, or the synthetic marijuana drug known as K2.
-These difficulties are frequently exacerbated by risk factors such as chronic unemployment, unstable housing or homelessness, and social isolation.
-Families involved in the District's child welfare system are historically and primarily African American, but also typically include the second or third generation of families struggling in similar ways with similar issues.
+For several years the top five factors for substantiations of child abuse and neglect were (1) inadequate supervision, (2) physical abuse, (3) educational neglect, (4) domestic violence, and (5) parental inability to provide care due to hospitalization, incarceration, or another issue.
+However, since FY 2018, substance use by a parent, caregiver or guardian continues to exceed the number of referrals substantiated for parental inability to provide care.
+188 CFSA observes that most local instances of child abuse and neglect are rooted in untreated mental health issues paired with parental substance abuse.
+The most commonly reported substances are phencyclidine (PCP), heroin, or the synthetic marijuana drug known as K2.
+These underlying factors impacting substantiations are frequently exacerbated by risk factors such as chronic unemployment, unstable housing or homelessness, and social isolation.
+Families involved in the District's child welfare system are not only primarily African American, but typically the second or third generation struggling in similar ways with similar issues.

-Based on the most recent population estimates from the U.S. Census Bureau, the District's population was 705,749 with 18 percent of the residents under the age of 18.
-159 As noted earlier in the APSR, the District of Columbia is compactly populated and divided into eight Wards which contain targeted service areas for child welfare and other arenas, such as public safety.
-Most recent data from Kids Count (based on population data from the U.S. Census Bureau) indicate the following geographic distribution of children residing in the District as of 2016.
-160 There were increases in the number of children under 18 years of age in each Ward except 1, 2 and 3.
+Based on the most recent population estimates from the U.S. Census Bureau, the District's population was 670,050 with 18.2 percent of the residents under the age of 18.
+189 As noted earlier in the APSR, the District of Columbia is compactly populated and divided into eight Wards which contain targeted service areas for child welfare and other arenas, such as public safety.
+Most recent data from Kids Count (based on population data from the U.S. Census Bureau) indicates the